KongFu-RoboMaster-Team-GT/Sentry-2026-B/docs.md

 Gazebo:
-urdf: used by ROS2 to descript movement of robot, part of robot OS urdf just a resources map, it descript the location of the parts `stl` file
+sdf: used by ROS2 to descript movement of robot, part of robot OS sdf just a resources map, it descript the location of the parts `stl` file